Function-indexed empirical processes based on an infinite source Poisson transmission stream: An application: The empirical process

 in the sense of convergence of the finite-dimensional distributions, where

-\end{corollary} \begin{remark} Let us briefly comment on the condition $G(x-D)=0$. \begin{enumerate}[1.] \item Note that the set $D$ is at most countable, and the set of atoms of $G$ is at most countable as well.
-We immediately conclude that the set $\mcx$ misses at most countably many $x>0$. \item Further, if the distribution of $W$ is supported by a closed set consisting of isolated point in $[0,\infty)$, we have $D=\emptyset$ (see Remark~\ref{rem:discCase}), and so $\mcx=(0,\infty)$, \item Finally, $X(0)$ is an infinitely divisible random variable with L\'evy measure $\mu$ satisfying
+\end{corollary} \begin{remark} Let us briefly comment on the condition $G(x-D)=0$. \begin{enumerate}[3.] \item[1.]
+Note that the set $D$ is at most countable, and the set of atoms of $G$ is at most countable as well.
+We immediately conclude that the set $\mcx$ misses at most countably many $x>0$. \item[2.]
+Further, if the distribution of $W$ is supported on a closed set consisting of isolated points in $[0,\infty)$, we have $D=\emptyset$ (see Remark~\ref{remdiscCase}), and so $\mcx=(0,\infty)$. \item[3.]
+Finally, $X(0)$ is an infinitely divisible random variable with L\'evy measure $\mu$ satisfying

-Therefore, if $W$ does not have positive atoms, then the distribution function $K$ has a single atom, at the origin, implying that $D=\{0\}$ and $\mcx$ misses some of the atoms of $G$, specifically those atoms that are not isolated points of $\mcw$. \end{enumerate} \end{remark}
+Therefore, if $W$ does not have positive atoms, then the distribution function $K$ has a single atom, at the origin, implying that $D=\{0\}$ and $\mcx $ misses some of the atoms of $G$, specifically those atoms that are not isolated points of $\mcw$. \end{enumerate} \end{remark}

 \begin{remark} It is important to note that estimators based on the empirical process $E_T$ may not be able to identify the parameter of interest, even for simple parametric models of the distribution of $(Y,W)$.
 For instance, if $Y$ and $W$ are independent, $K$ depends on the distribution of $Y$ only through its mean $\mathbb{E}[Y]$.
-This is the main motivation for considering the case $h>0$ in Theorem~\ref{theo:stable-constant} although it is not the object of this paper to provide practical details on this application. \end{remark}
+This is the main motivation for considering the case $h>0$ in Theorem~\ref{theostable-constant} although it is not the object of this paper to provide practical details on this application. \end{remark}

-Observe that Corollary \ref{cor:empirical} shows that ``the usual'' $\sqrt{T}$-rate of convergence of an empirical process does not hold in the present situation, since the actual rate of convergence is $Ta(T)^{-1}$, which is regularly varying with index $1-\alpha^{-1}\in(0,1/2)$.
-This should not be surprising since presence of long range dependence has been known to yield slower rates of convergence of the empirical process.
-However we note that in our case the empirical process behaves quite differently from the empirical process for other long memory processes, see e.g. \cite{dehling:taqqu:1989,surgailis:2004}.
+Observe that Corollary \ref{corempirical} shows that ``the usual'' $\sqrt{T}$-rate of convergence of an empirical process does not hold in the present situation, since the actual rate of convergence is~$Ta(T)^{-1}$, which is regularly varying with index $1-\alpha^{-1}\in(0,1/2)$.
+This should not be surprising since presence of long range dependence has long been known to yield slower rates of convergence and non standard limit for the empirical process.
+See, for example, Dehling and Taqqu \cite{dehlingtaqqu1989} for subordinated Gaussian processes and Surgailis \cite{surgailis2002,surgailis2004} for bounded functionals of infinite or finite variance linear processes.